 Ahana Cloud for Presto: A fully managed service

-Ahana Cloud for Presto is a fully managed Presto cloud service without the limits of AWS Athena.
+Ahana Cloud for Presto is a fully managed Presto cloud service, without the limitations of AWS Athena.